cdlib/eschol-ui/README.md

 ```
 4. Start the [Watch process](https://github.com/cdlib/eschol-ui#running-development-tasks).
 5. Upon saving **app.jsx** after adding these changes, the UI library should automatically rebundle without errors.
 If you get errors, then double-check your filenames and JSX component names.
 6. From the UI library home page, click the "new" link to browse to the new component.
+If successful, you should see the text, "New component content to go here" on the page, with a green border around it.

-You should see the text, "New component content to go here" on the page, with a green border around it.
-This confirms that you have successfully added a new component with required files into the UI library.
+7. Double-check your work across the [supported browsers](https://github.com/cdlib/eschol-ui#supported-browsers).

 ### Integrating UI Library into jSchol Project